 Dog Agility is becoming increasingly popular.
 I, for one, love watching the handlers directing their pooches through a predetermined pattern of obstacles at Crufts, but I would have no idea how to get started with my own pups or even if they’d be any good at it.

-With that in mind, we thought we would put together a handy guide for beginners in the sport; we’ll be looking at
+With that in mind, we thought we would put together a handy guide for dog agility training for beginners in the sport; we’ll be looking at

 - The benefits of dog agility